seabeya/tech-stack/git/README.md

   > Git will try to carry them over to the new branch (the changes come with you).
 Git will preserve your modifications in your working directory as you switch branches, allowing you to continue working on them.
 - Changes with conflicts:
   > Git will prevent the branch switch to avoid data loss and inform you about the conflicts.
 In this case, you need to decide whether to commit, stash, or discard your changes before switching branches.

+> When you move between branches, your codebase will be updated accordingly to match that branch you are on.

 <br>